Louis Stevenson: Other sports

-He played cricket at St. Peters School and captained their team.
+He played cricket at St Peter's School and captained their team.
 He wrote to the editor of the Yorkshire Gazette in 1883 when they misreported the score of the side.

 Medical career

 Stevenson became a doctor.
 He was first the house surgeon of the Cumberland Infirmary in Carlisle.
 He became the Assistant doctor to a Dr. Watson's G.P. practice in Temple Sowerby; and on the elder doctor's death he inherited the practice.

 Family

 He was a distant relative of Robert Louis Stevenson.

 He was born to James Charles Stevenson and Sarah Hirst Binns.
 James Charles Stevenson was a barrister at law.

 Louis Stevenson married Elizabeth Margaret Falder (1859-1902) in 1892 at St. John's Wood in England.
 They had 2 daughters Gladys Roddam Stevenson and Mary Roddam Stevenson; and 1 son Arthur James Roddam Stevenson.

 On Elizabeth's death, Stevenson married Eleanor Walker Jeffares (1868-1964).